 The Razer DeathAdder V2 Mini is the smaller version of the Razer DeathAdder V2.
 Although its sensor performance isn't as good as some other gaming mice, it's still impressive.
 Due to its small size, people with larger hands may want to consider the V2 since it may be better suited for their hand size.
 You can also check out our recommendations for the best mice, the best wired mice, and the best FPS mice.

-The Razer DeathAdder V2 Mini is better than the Glorious Model D. The Razer is better built and is a bit lighter than the Glorious.
+The Razer DeathAdder V2 Mini is better than the Glorious Model D. The Razer is better built and lighter than the Glorious.
 The Razer also has a lower click latency and more programmable buttons.
 However, people with larger hands might be more comfortable with the Glorious thanks to its bigger size, and it's quieter to use.